DrakeCS/CustomDialogTutorial/README.md

 CustomEditTextDialog
 ====================

-A brief example project to demonstrate custom Dialogs and their use as custom overlays while 'loading' resources.
+A brief example project to demonstrate using Dialogs to get and use textual information from a user.